parallelwindfarms/parareal/paper/paper.md

 ## Our contribution

-The present work introduces the software solution we developed in order to apply the Parareal algorithm to calculations with OpenFOAM in a practical way.
+The present work introduces the software solution we developed in order to apply the Parareal algorithm to any numerical solver in a practical way.
+We focus our attention in calculations with OpenFOAM.
 In order to attract an audience as big as possible, we decided to write it in Python, an open-source language with a large and active users' community.
 We made it suitable for running on supercomputers.
 And last but not least, we followed not only the